TheLetterTheta/Zeitplan/README.md

 3. Final Calendar

-- Denote the times which you would like to schedule the meetings.
+- Indicate the times which you would like to schedule the meetings.
 - Move times around, and see the updates to the meetings in the area above
 - SCHEDULE